Global Market Comments

 His telecommunications business in Japan has turned into a footnote.

-It was the first quarter that Son’s tech investments eclipsed his legacy communications company.
+It was just recently that Son’s tech investments eclipsed his legacy communications company.

 Son vies to rinse and repeat this strategy to the horror of other venture capitalists.